 What is Report?

-The report is where you can view your results of your survey.
-It displays all incoming answers in real time and you can follow the result as they are registered.
+The report is where you can view the results of your survey.
+It displays all incoming answers in real time and you can follow the results as they are registered.

 Watch a short tutorial video:

 Where do I find Report?

 You can access your survey report in two different ways.
 You will need to be in the“See result or edit survey“ to be able to access the report.

 - Go to the survey you wish to view and click on the survey name to access the report.

 - Alternatively, look for the “Click here to go to survey report“ link on the right hand side, under the options for the survey in question ().